Is Mallo Local? What Local-First Means Here

 - privacy-conscious setup is treated as normal, not advanced

-That fits naturally with what Mallo is trying to be overall: a Mac dictation workflow for real text fields, not just a generic transcription box.
+That fits what Mallo is trying to be overall: Mac dictation for real text fields, not a generic transcription box.

 If you have not read the broader product explanation yet, go back to What Is Mallo?.
 If you want the terminology behind this page, local-first speech recognition and speech models are the best next reads.